An Iterative Approach to Polish the Nanopore Sequencing Basecalling for Therapeutic RNA Quality Control

 Invention:

-This invention is for the improvement of nanopore sequencing base calling accuracy via an iterative approach involving the use of existing machine learning algorithms and alignment with ground-truth references.
+This invention is an improvement of nanopore sequencing base calling accuracy via an iterative approach using existing machine learning algorithms and alignment with ground-truth references.
 This new method allows base calling accuracy to improve as the technology is trained, which in turn creates countless opportunities for sequencing improvement in a variety of applications.

 Background: